Whitley Strieber: The Master of the Key

 In 2001, Strieber self-published a book titled The Key, in which he claimed that while on a book tour for his book Confirmation, he was visited in the early morning of June 6, 1998, at his Toronto hotel room by an unknown man who presented him with a "new image of God".
-Strieber engaged the man in dialogue for "half an hour," though Strieber also conceded that "once our conversation was transcribed, it became obvious that more time was involved" and "he must have been with me for at least two hours".
+Strieber engaged the man in dialogue for "half an hour", though Strieber also conceded that "once our conversation was transcribed, it became obvious that more time was involved" and "he must have been with me for at least two hours".
 Subjects discussed included the Holocaust, sudden climate change, the afterlife, psychic ability, UFOs, and using the human soul in machines.
-According to Strieber, the man did not give his name, and in the book Strieber refers to him as Master of the Key.
-While he was writing the book, Strieber said that unlike other events he had experienced "the reality of this one isn't in question."
+According to Strieber, the man did not give his name, and Strieber refers to him as "Master of the Key" in the book.
+While he was writing the book, Strieber said that unlike other events he had experienced, "the reality of this one isn't in question."

-In the section of The Key entitled The Conversation, Strieber presented a transcription of the conversation which Strieber has claimed is "80 to 90 percent accurate", "90% accurate or more".
-In 2011, Tarcher/Penguin printed a new edition of The Key, which contained significant differences from the version of the transcription contained in Strieber's original Walker & Collier edition.
+In the section of The Key entitled The Conversation, Strieber presented a transcript of the conversation which Strieber has claimed is "80 to 90 percent accurate", "90% accurate or more".
+In 2011, Tarcher/Penguin printed a new edition of The Key, which contained significant differences from the version of the transcript contained in Strieber's original Walker & Collier edition.
 In response, Strieber alleged that his own 2001 self-published edition had been "censored" by "sinister forces".